- Which front produces the most severe weather?

 People also ask, Does bad weather come from the north?

 Jet streams transport weather services.
 Cooler northern air pushes tropical weather northward.
 These winds blow from west to east due to the earth’s rotation.
-A backyard cold front passes through the Mid-South every now and again.
+A Cold Front passes through the Mid-South every now and again.

 Related Questions and Answers